 Big Bang Theory has done geeks everywhere a disservice.
 It gives characters interests which have been traditionally viewed as “geeky” and then makes those interests the butt of the joke, often using the characters’ interests, talents, and the kind of work they do as punchlines.
 This joke writing structure implicitly says, “There’s something to be made fun of here.”
 The show claims to be about normalizing nerd culture, however, what they’re doing more of is exploiting it to people who aren’t nerds.
 In short, it’s a minstrel show.
 A carnival barker routine if you like but instead of The Bearded Lady it’s a dude in a Planet of the Apes costume saying, “Live long and prosper,” while spastically waving a light saber.

 Community has an eclectic group of characters from all walks of life.
 They get into adventures, get out of scrapes, and even have whole episodes that are themed around nerd-y interests, which is a much more organic and respectful way to portray nerds and norms coming together.
-If you’re putting non-nerd characters into a G.I.
-Joe themed episode or a horror movie episode, the audience members who aren’t necessarily into those things will be exposed to them, while the enclaves of nerds who are into it will find themselves represented on screen.
+If you’re putting nerd characters into a G.I.
+Joe themed episode or a horror movie, the audience members who aren’t necessarily into those things will be exposed to them and the enclaves of nerds watching will find themselves represented on screen.

 Building a TV show isn’t easy.
 However, in my opinion, building a TV show better than Big Bang Theory is.